 Soba noodles are made from buckwheat and they contain a lot of fiber.
 It’s said that soba noodles are especially good for maintaining your blood sugar levels, heart, preventing inflammation and even cancer (Healthline, 2018).

-To make this Japanese food at home, simply boil the noodles to cook it, and if you want to eat it with broth, mix a small amount of soy sauce, mirin and sake into the water.
+To make this Japanese food at home, simply boil the noodles to cook them, and if you want to eat it with broth, mix a small amount of soy sauce, mirin, and sake into the water.
 If you want to eat it dry, drain the water and pour a little bit of soy sauce on the noodles for flavour.
-Add some ingredients such as seaweed, vegetables, fish or pork.
+Add some ingredients such as seaweed, vegetables, fish, or pork.

-Japan has a wide range of snacks, chips, chocolate, biscuits, cookies and more.
-If you tend to get peckish, stock up this Japanese food at home and get some of these snacks on your next essential grocery-shopping trip.
+Japan has a wide range of snacks, including chips, chocolate, biscuits, cookies, and more.
+If you tend to get peckish, stock up on this Japanese food at home and get some of these snacks on your next essential grocery-shopping trip.

 Kit Kat